vespCV/VespaVelutina-Impact/README.md

 - Protection measures can reduce foraging paralysis by up to 41% (Requier et al. 2020) — [see details](#441-foraging-paralysis-thresholds)

 ### Economic Impact

+**France** (Requier et al. 2023 — [see details](#451-colony-loss-costs)):
+- **Low impact scenario**: €2.8 million per year in colony losses (2.6% of all colonies)
+- **High impact scenario**: €30.8 million per year (29.2% of all colonies)
+- **Cost per colony lost**: €100 replacement cost
+- **Economic damage is 2-3× higher than control costs** (€11.9M/year for nest removal)
+- **Note**: Analysis originally based on preprint version; published 2023.
+Data based on spatial modeling; France-specific analysis only

+**Other countries**: Quantitative economic impact studies are limited.
+Spain has aggregated cost data for all invasive species (€232 million 1997-2022; Angulo et al. 2021), but *Vespa velutina*-specific costs are not separately reported.
+Portugal and Belgium lack quantitative economic impact studies. — [see details](#452-other-countries)

-The InvaCost database provides a comprehensive global repository of economic costs of invasive alien species, including *Vespa velutina*.
+**Invacost Database**: The InvaCost database provides a comprehensive global repository of economic costs of invasive alien species, including *Vespa velutina*.
 Data can be accessed via the website, GitHub repository, or R package for analysis. — [see details](#453-invacost-database)

 ## Project Overview